cn0047/stash/ed/t/systemdesign.md

 it is impossible to simultaneously guarantee all of the following (pick 2out of 3):
 * Consistency - data is the same across the cluster.
 * Availability - ability to access cluster even if node goes down.
-* Partition tolerance - cluster continues to function even if communication break between 2 nodes.
+* Partition tolerance - cluster continues to function even if communication break between 2 nodes (network partitioning).

 Elements of a System:
 * Architecture.